haiwera-silk-cd/magento-devdocs/_includes/config/setup-cron_2.2.md

 Use `--force` to rewrite an existing Magento crontab.
 (Any existing crontab is not affected.)

-To view the crontab, switch to the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) and enter the following command:
+To view the crontab, switch to the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html) and enter the following command:

 	crontab -l